-A direct price adjustment associates prices and discounts directly with a customer and eliminates the need to associate prices with a price schedule.
+A direct price adjustment associates prices and discounts directly with a customer instead of using price schedule.
 The system uses the address book number of the customer to associate the direct price adjustment with the customer.

 To manage the timing of the customer-specific pricing, you can set up direct price adjustments to be in effect for specific dates.
 For example, if your company had a promotional price available to all customers throughout the month of May, and you want to extend that promotional price to a specific customer through the month of June, you can enter the June date in the Expiration Date field on the Price Adjustment Schedule Revisions form.
 The system uses the value in the Price Based on Date field in the system constants to process the effective dates of prices.